 25.0 - 29.9

 30.0 - 39.9

 BMI is not always the best way to decide whether you need to lose weight.
 If you have more or less muscle than is normal, your BMI may not be a perfect measure of how much body fat you have:

 Body builders: Because muscle weighs more than fat, people who are very muscular may have a high BMI.

 Elderly: In the elderly it is often better to have a BMI between 25 and 27, rather than under 25.
 If you are older than 65, for example, a slightly higher BMI may help protect you from thinning of the bones (osteoporosis).

-Children: While an alarming number of children are obese, do not use this BMI calculator for evaluating a child.
-Talk to your child's doctor or nurse about the appropriate weight for your child's age.
+Children: While many children are obese, do not use this BMI calculator for evaluating a child.
+Talk to your child's health care provider about the appropriate weight for your child's age.

 Providers use a few methods to decide whether you are overweight.
 Your provider may also take your waist circumference and waist-to-hip ratio into consideration.